reactioncommerce/docs/docs/testing-requirements.md

 All unit and integration tests should use the [Jest framework](https://jestjs.io).
 When submitting a pull request, [CircleCI](https://circleci.com) automatically runs unit and integration tests and will not allow merging until they all pass.
 Acceptance tests verify app functionality from a user’s perspective and can be done with a script or manually.

-In this documentation, we’ll cover how to create and run unit and integration tests so your code can be accepted into the Open Commerce codebase.
+In this documentation, we’ll cover how to create and run unit and integration tests so your code can be accepted into the [Open Commerce codebase](https://github.com/reactioncommerce).

 ### Unit vs integration tests

 Because many Open Commerce services integrate with others, there’s no sharp divide between unit and integration tests.
-Think of the terms "unit" and "integration" as two ends of a spectrum, where the "unit" end mocks everything and tests in complete isolation, while the "integration" end mocks nothing and is essentially like running the Open Commerce app itself.
+Think of the terms “unit” and “integration” as two ends of a spectrum, where the “unit” end mocks everything and tests in complete isolation, while the “integration” end mocks nothing and is essentially like running the Open Commerce app itself.

 In practice, the primary distinction is: